samnissen/WhoisXMLAPI2/README.md

 ```

 If `mock_out_for_testing` is set to evaluate as truthy, the app will
-return one of the values in the `spec/fixtures/` directory, chosen
+return one of the values in the gem's `assets` directory, chosen
+at random from the files matching `/api-response-*/`,
-at random, instead of making a request to the API.
+instead of making a request to the API.

 #### WARNING